Etsy: Great E-Commerce Platform For The Stay-At-Home Economy

 Let's start first with Etsy's state of affairs before the coronavirus kicked in.
 For the holiday quarter ending in December 2019, Etsy reported (unsurprisingly) record revenues, with the company additionally disclosing that Cyber Monday and the following day were the 1st and 2nd best days for GMS in the company's history.
 (For investors new to Etsy, GMS, or "gross merchandise sales", represents the value of transactions conducted on Etsy's platform, akin to other e-commerce companies' GMV.)
 The company has called out wider awareness of free shipping offers as one of the primary drivers of the recent sales boost.

-We know that Etsy's GMS growth had been accelerating in the back half of 2019 thanks to the company's acquisition of Reverb, an online marketplace that specializes in vintage musical instruments for which Etsy paid $275 million in cash.
+We know that Etsy's GMS growth had been accelerating in the back half of 2019, thanks to the company's acquisition of Reverb, an online marketplace that specializes in vintage musical instruments, for which Etsy paid $275 million in cash.
 But even when accounting for Reverb's contribution in both the third and fourth quarters of 2019, we can see that Etsy saw a 190bps acceleration in GMS growth in the fourth quarter that we can treat as organic acceleration.
-Revenue saw even better performance, accelerating 340bps year-over-year in Q4 to 35.0% y/y growth:
+Revenue saw even better performance, accelerating 340bps year over year in Q4 to 35.0% y/y growth:

-Yet we think these growth estimates may even be a touch too conservative.
-Though most retail companies expect to see a hit to sales thanks to poor macroeconomic conditions, Etsy could see the reverse thanks to the amount of people cooped at home and spending more time online.
+Yet, we think these growth estimates may even be a touch too conservative.
+Though most retail companies expect to see a hit to sales, thanks to poor macroeconomic conditions, Etsy could see the reverse, thanks to the amount of people cooped at home and spending more time online.

 Some sell-side firms think Etsy will also see sales dry up throughout the current crisis.
 Google Trends search data, however, seems to disagree.
 Readers of my other articles will know that I've liked to use Google Trends as a proxy for which websites and companies have seen traffic increases or reductions throughout the stay-at-home order.

 The chart below from Google Trends, capturing search volumes for the term "etsy", shows a clear spike in traffic from late March and sustaining through April.
 Google Trends indexes search volumes on a basis of 0 to 100, with a value of 100 representing the time period with the most active search queries.
-Etsy's index score at the beginning of the year was a mere 48, but peaked at 100 on April 4 and has sustained in the 70s in the following days of April - suggesting that search traffic for Etsy has risen anywhere between ~40-50% since the beginning of the year.
+Etsy's index score at the beginning of the year was a mere 48, but peaked at 100 on April 4 and has sustained in the 70s in the following days of April - suggesting that search traffic for Etsy has risen anywhere between ~40% and 50% since the beginning of the year.

 Strong cash flows and ample liquidity